sivaratrisrinivas/voiceback/prompt_plan.md

 2. Define error types and responses:
    - TranscriptionError: "I didn't catch that.
 Could you share how you're feeling in a word or two?"
    - NetworkError: "Sorry, something went wrong on our end.
 Please try calling again in a few minutes."
    - TimeoutError: "It seems now may not be the right moment.
-Thank you for calling Historical Echo."
+Thank you for calling Voiceback."
    - ConfigurationError: Graceful fallback to basic response

 3. Implement error recovery: